Connecting to CSC Supercomputers

 • Sometimes a GUI tool for transferring files is more convenient

-• MobaXterm also has a file transfer GUI (Tip: first, set persistent home directory)
+• MobaXterm also has a file transfer GUI (Tip: set persistent home directory)

 • The web interfaces can also be used to easily upload/download files